icarusgk/kawaii-tech-logos/README.md

 ## Acknowledgements

-Thank you to all the projects that have used these logos in your projects.
+Thank you to all the projects that have used these logos.

 See the logos in action below: